antialias/interview-question-bank/front-end/code-quality.md

 ### Document your code

 Your goal should be to document the code you write using [JSDoc style comments](http://usejsdoc.org/about-getting-started.html).
 If you're using PHPStorm or WebStorm, there's a handy plugin that will generate a template for you.
 See [JetBrain's documentation](https://www.jetbrains.com/webstorm/help/creating-jsdoc-comments.html).
-For Sublime Test users, check out [this plugin](https://github.com/Warin/Sublime/tree/master/DocBlockr).
+For Sublime Text users, check out [this plugin](https://github.com/Warin/Sublime/tree/master/DocBlockr).

 At 1stdibs we're currently not generating JSDocs, but the format is well-understood and sets us up for generated documentation in the future.
 Plus, PHPStorm and WebStorm love it and offer better inline documentation and auto-complete if JSDocs are present.